argodev/studies/nt_survey/NT_Class_01_Handout.md

 # The Kingdom Comes: The Book of Hebrews

-“Sacrifice and offering you did not desire, but a body you prepared for me; with burnt offerings and sin offerings you were not pleased.
-Then I said, ‘Here I am — it is written about me in the scroll—I have come to do your will, O God.’”
+You did not desire sacrifice and offering, but you prepared a body for me.
+You did not delight in whole burnt offerings and sin offerings.
+Then I said, “See— it is written about me in the scroll— I have come to do your will, O God.”
 (Psalm 40:6-8 AND Hebrews 10:5-7)

 ## I.  Purpose and Background